blukatdevelopment/UnchainedWorldsOld/character_creation/classes/runesmith.md

 ### Runecasting
 When holding a rune stone in your hand, you may use an action to release the stored spell from the stone.
-Intelligence is your spellcasting ability.
+Intelligence is your spellcasting abiNasdelle Fallirortlity.
 The rune stone you cast with acts as a spell focus, and is consumed after the spell is cast.

 ### Ability Score increase